Flavio al Velavevodetto's Rigatoni alla Gricia

 - Plate on the warm dishes and garnish with grated pecorino and freshly ground black pepper.

 This dish is sometimes referred to as amatriciana bianca.
-Only use dried semola pastas, and never fresh egg pastas (pasta all'uovo), for alla gricia.
+Only use dried semolina pastas, and never fresh egg (pasta all'uovo) or fresh semolina pastas, for alla gricia.
 Warming of the serving dishes is essential to maintain the consistency of the sauce. *The amount of pecorino used can vary between 60–240 g depending on taste and consistency preferences.
 For a the Amatrice version of alla gricia, watch Gabriele Perilli of Ristorante La Conca in Amatrice prepare Spaghettoni alla Gricia.
 For Sara Cicolini's equally delicious mezze maniche alla gricia served at SantoPalato, see her recipe here.
 For Nabil Hassed's rigatoni alla gricia served at Salumeria Roscioli, see his recipe here.
 For a rough guide to the four essential Roman pastas—cacio e pepe, gricia, carbonara, and amatriciana—see this chart.